-Brentley’s novelised memoir Scoundrel Days was published by University of Queensland Press in March, 2017.
-Scoundrel Days has been described as “a gritty, Gen. X memoir, recounting wild escapades into an under-culture of drugs and violence and sex [ABC Radio National], like the hyperbolic, ugly-beautiful prose of Kathy Acker, Frazer is a legendary protagonist, in the vein of Bukowski’s literary alter-ego [The Age] a roller-coaster ride of wild excess and anti-authoritarian adventures told in urgent and beautiful prose [Sunday Life] and an enigmatic self-styled outsider [Australian Book Review].
+⌘ Brentley’s novelised memoir Scoundrel Days was published by University of Queensland Press in March, 2017.
+Scoundrel Days has been described as “a gritty, Gen. X memoir, recounting wild escapades into an under-culture of drugs and violence and sex [ABC Radio National], like the hyperbolic, ugly-beautiful prose of Kathy Acker and a roller-coaster ride of wild excess and anti-authoritarian adventures told in urgent and beautiful prose [Sunday Life].
+Frazer was described as a legendary protagonist, in the vein of Bukowski’s literary alter-ego [The Age] and an enigmatic self-styled outsider [Australian Book Review].
 Literary critic Rohan Wilson compared Frazer’s ability to shock, surprise and unsettle with that of Marcel Duchamp, concluding: “This is dirty realism at its dirtiest.”